varnish/Varnish-Book/varnish_tutorial.rst

         tells the web server - or Varnish in this case - to only reply with the HTTP headers, while GET returns everything.

-        "GET -Used" tells lwp-request to do a GET-request, print the request headers (U), print the response status code (s), which is typically "200 OK" or "404 File not found", print the response headers "-e" and finally to not display the content of the response.
+        ``GET -Used`` tells lwp-request to do a GET-request, print the request headers (U), print the response status code (s), which is typically "200 OK" or "404 File not found", print the response headers "-e" and finally to not display the content of the response.
 Feel free to try remove some of the options to see the effect.

-        GET is also useful to generate requests with custom headers, as you can supply extra headers with -H "Header: value", which can be used multiple times.
+        GET is also useful to generate requests with custom headers, as you can supply extra headers with ``-H "Header: value"``, which can be used multiple times.

         You may also be familiar with firebug, an add-on for Firefox used for web development and related affairs.
 This too can show you the